Your YouTube Dream

 How and when YouTube shows your videos to certain people is always changing.
 Currently, when you launch your video, the platform shows it to some of your

 The thing is, YouTube will continue to test your video with different audiences over time.
 Eventually, the discovery system may find a receptive audience down the road and off to the races you go.

 In some cases, your video may complement a popular video from another YouTuber.
-So, once someone is done watching the big video, some of the audience with continue to watch yours.
+For example, once someone is done watching the big popular video, some of the audience clicks to watch your video.

-However, if another video comes along and earns more attention, traffic can eventually drop off or stop from that traffic source.
+However, if another video comes along and earns more attention, your traffic can eventually drop off or stop from the popular video traffic source.

 Videos can be discovered because an influencer shares it in social media.
 YouTube videos are

 If you keep in mind Google owns YouTube, you should be able to apply some good SEO knowledge into the mix.
 It’s not exactly the same, however, I’ve actually taken what I learn from YouTube SEO and applied the lessons to my traditional SEO, with excellent results.
 YouTube is a video search engine, you should adhere to standard YouTube search guidelines.
 This is true, no matter the size of your channel.

 When it comes to YouTube SEO, you should follow the best SEO practices.
 Consider the title tag as the most important real estate on your YouTube page.
 Everything should be related to the title.
 Your video should fulfill the promise of the title.
 Make your title interesting while still containing your keywords.
 Trust me, it takes practice.

 You should use the description section to expand the idea of your video.